-Fortunately, the situation isn't too hopeless; Bob's bug-blasting tank can get some sweet power-ups, which can increase the tank's speed, shrink it to make it a smaller target and even increase its missile size, amongst other things.
+Fortunately, the situation isn't too hopeless: Bob's bug-blasting tank can get some sweet power-ups, which can increase the tank's speed, shrink it to make it a smaller target, and even increase its missile size, among other things.
 In fact, the game would be just about the easiest ever if it weren't for the fact that the bugs can launch small-to-large fireballs.
 Yeah, fireballs.
 Hey, don't worry; Jellyneo is here to help!

-To move Bob, who's always in his tank, you use the right and left arrow keys on your keyboard.
-You can't move him up or down, since that would get him either torn to shreds by the bugs or off of the screen, so you shouldn't even bother trying.
+To move Bob, who's always in his tank, you use the right and left arrow keys.
+You can't move him up or down.

 To make Bob fire missiles, simply press the space bar; remember, though, that once Bob fires a missile it goes straight up until it either hits and blows up a bug or flies off the screen.
 Fortunately, Bob never runs out of missiles.

 Run out of missiles?
 Me?
 Not a chance!